seanox/aspect-js/manual/en/composite.md

 ## Loading

-The loading of resources and the object/model binding is done partially when the composite is needed in the UI, which controls the [SiteMap](sitemap.md) as a central face flow management and thus minimizes the loading time considerably, because depending on the situation, only the resources of the actively used
+The loading of resources and the view model binding is done partially when the composite is needed in the UI, which controls the [SiteMap](sitemap.md) as a central face flow management and thus minimizes the loading time considerably, because depending on the situation, only the resources of the actively used